 Since I will be pointing out some of the facts in the movie, breaking down scenes from the movie; there will be spoilers in the article below.

 Eternal Sunshine Of Spotless Mind is a 2004 Science Fiction Romance film directed by Michel Gondry and screenplay written by Charlie Kaufman.
-This film blended Science Fiction with Romance and made a drama that’s striking and thought provoking.
-I am not saying this is the first Sci-Fi Romance film; but it was the first I saw.
+This film blended Science Fiction with Romance and made a drama that’s striking and thought-provoking.
+I am not saying this is the first Sci-Fi Romance film, but it was the first I saw.

 Science Fiction is a genre of ideas and experiments.
 Where Science asks us questions like “how” with logical experiments and cause & effect, Science Fiction asks questions like “what-if?”
-Before watching ESSM, I always believed Sci-Fi only dealt with aliens and time travel and robots.
+Before watching ESSM, I always believed Sci-Fi only dealt with aliens and time travel, and robots.

 Romance films also had the usual tricks up their sleeves.
-The hero and heroine meeting each other, falling in love, either of them not being compatible and a realisation of love by the end.
+The hero and heroine meeting each other, falling in love, either of them not being compatible and a realization of love by the end.
 ESSM changes so many things in that clichés.

-Michel Gondry and Charlie Kaufman made a tale that challenged our notions and created one of the most beloved movies in the modern cinema.
+Michel Gondry and Charlie Kaufman made a tale that challenged our notions and created one of the most beloved movies in modern cinema.

 How did they blend Sci-Fi with Romance without making it overdramatic or flashy?